 - Chest examination- normal breath sounds.
 No signs of lung infection.

-- CBC- This showed high white cell count.
+- CBC- This showed a high white cell count.

-- Throat swab was also taken- this revealed streptococcus bacteria on culture.
+- A throat swab was also taken- this revealed streptococcus bacteria on culture.

-- This bacteria was sensitive to these antibiotics-Amoxycilln, Doxycycline, Erythromycin, Gentamycin and Amikacin.
+- This bacteria was sensitive to these antibiotics-Amoxycillin, Doxycycline, Erythromycin, Gentamycin, and Amikacin.